Stabbing at Myrtle Beach hotel stemmed from an argument over rent, report says

 An argument over rent money led to a stabbing involving three people at a hotel in Myrtle Beach Monday morning, according to a police report.

-According to the report, officers discovered two people engaged in a “verbal argument” about overdue rent money.
-One person then became angry and stabbed the other person in the room, “causing multiple lacerations” to his legs.
+According to the report, officers discovered Keitt and a female victim engaged in a “verbal argument” about overdue rent money.
+Keitt then became angry and stabbed the other victim in the room, “causing multiple lacerations” to his legs.

-The man accused of stabbing then turned to the person he had argued with and began stabbing her before he was stopped by the first victim, who took the knife and discarded it on the first floor of the hotel.
+Keitt then turned to the woman he argued with and began stabbing her in the leg before he was stopped by the other victim, who took the knife and discarded it on the first floor of the hotel.

-Officers arrived on the scene where they detained one person and found a pocket knife on him.
+Officers arrived on the scene where they detained Keitt and found a pocket knife on him.

 This is the second stabbing in a week at a Myrtle Beach business.